alterway/formations/cours/openstack/openstack-deploiement.en.md

 ### Implementation

+- Each network is a *bridge*
+- Bridges are expanded across hosts using tunnels (VXLAN type) if necessary
 - Neutron takes advantage of Linux kernel network namespaces to allow IP overlapping
 - Metadata proxy is a component that allows instances isolated in their network to reach the metadata API provided by Nova